 Traffic & Routes – Keep in mind that Wednesday will be the worst day for traffic.
 One way to combat this is to leave early in the morning and keep some driving apps handy to help you plan for an alternate route.
-But, keep in mind that they can only do so much when there are a lot of cars on the road.
+But, remember that they can only do so much when there are a lot of cars on the road.

-Plan for your kids needs.
+Plan for your kid’s needs.
 If you’re traveling more than 30 minutes with kids, especially little kids, make sure to have activities, movies, or toys on hand and within their reach.
 Here are some printable Thanksgiving coloring pages you can print and take with you.
-If it’s going to be a long drive, pack some snacks and drinks too so you’ll have less stops to make.
+If it’s going to be a long drive, pack some snacks and drinks too, so you’ll have fewer stops to make.

 Happy Thanksgiving from all of us here at Osceola Garage.

 We hope you and your family have safe travels and enjoy lots of turkey and family time.
 It’s not too late to have your car serviced before your Thanksgiving road trip.
 You have enough to worry about, like deciding on which pies to bake and bring, or deciding on deep fried or oven roasted turkey.
 Let Osceola Garage take care of your car worries with our Winterize Maintenance Package; we’ll change your oil, and check all the essentials for you, at a great low price of $89.95.
 Remember as an Osceola customer; you have the peace of mind knowing that if you need us, we’ll be there with our Nationwide Roadside Assistance.